 There were tons of questions left open by Star Wars Episode VII: ‘The Force Awakens.’
 Who is Supreme Leader Snoke?
 Who is Rey?
 Why is Luke in exile?
 What made Kylo Ren turn to the dark side?

-Well, as we found out after seeing the eighth chapter, we are still left with questions.
+Well, as we found out after seeing the Last Jedi, we are still left with questions.
 This time: Who is Supreme Leader Snoke?
 Who is Rey?
 Why is Luke in exile?
 What made Kylo Ren turn to the dark side?
 Ok, some of these might have been answered.
 But they were mostly answered in the least satisfying, character-consistent way possible.

 As such, with this post I wanted to re-imagine the story as one I think is more fitting of the series as a whole.
 This obviously is not Star Wars canon, nor is it a scene-by-scene alternative re-telling.
 Instead, I focus on the high-level plot-lines of the main characters and how I think they could have been significantly improved.

-First, the little things I took issue with and would remove from the film
+First, the little things I took issue with and would remove from the Last Jedi

 - The Disney universe – I actually enjoyed the porgs more than BB-8, especially in this movie.
 However, from the ice dogs, to the horse/hammer-head shark looking things, to the island nuns, there was far too many cute Disney creatures in this movie.
 I know this kind of thing existed in the old movies too, but there was a much better, less distracting balance of cute and ugly in the Lucas universe.